 I see the work I do as one facet, or component, of a larger whole; and that the whole, whether it’s a film, or collaboration, or funded organization, is beautiful and sparkles like a gemstone.
 Each engagement, and the role I play, is unique and shaped to meet its specific needs.
 Extending the metaphor, I see myself and the work I do as multi-faceted, simultaneously wearing multiple hats and adapting to the demands of the moment and context.

 While the name change reflections an evolution, one thing remains constant: a passion for, and commitment to, immersive works of cinematic non-fiction that expand the heart and mind, inspire wonder and awe, and generate more questions than answers.

 I entered the indie film industry as a philanthropist and remain a committed grantmaker.
-As an individual with the tremendous privilege of independent wealth living in a country that, sadly, provides scant federal arts funding, I embrace the opportunity to contribute what I can to a risk-taking, free-thinking, and diverse US independent filmmaking ecosystem via grants.
+In a country that, sadly, provides scant federal arts funding, I embrace the opportunity to contribute what I can to a risk-taking, free-thinking, and diverse US independent filmmaking ecosystem via grants.
 While there are commercial pathways to creative sustainability and profitmaking, my commitment is to focus resources on the makers and organizations that exist outside the mainstream.
 Grants provide creative cover and financial security in an industry rife with uncertainty and both perceived and real scarcity.

 2022 saw the launch of the Dear Producer Award, a $50,000 unrestricted grant to four mid-career independent producers, in both scripted and non-fiction filmmaking.
 The year-long fellowship also includes a summer retreat focused on rest and connection, a commitment to mentor one emerging producer, and monthly group check-ins.